umazalakain/umazalakain.info/projects.md

 You will always find a more complete list at [github][github], but here are some interesting projects I contributed to:

-- [Type-checking session-typed π-calculus with Coq][thesis]: my master's dissertation at the University of Glasgow.
+- [type-checking session-typed π-calculus with Coq][thesis]: my master's dissertation at the University of Glasgow.
-- [Evidence-producing problem solvers in Agda][report]: my final year project at the University of Strathclyde.
+- [evidence-producing problem solvers in Agda][report]: my final year project at the University of Strathclyde.
-- [Language of Shakespeare's Plays][textlab]: joint undergraduate English-CIS text analysis project.
+- [language of Shakespeare's plays][textlab]: joint undergraduate English-CIS text analysis project.
 - [antxetamedia][amv2]: [website][antxetamedia] for a local basque
   radio station.
 - [snorkels-hs][snorkels-hs]: implementation of a strategic board game written in haskell.
-- [An introduction to GPG][GPG]: small introduction to GPG, in Spanish.
+- [an introduction to GPG][GPG]: small introduction to GPG, in Spanish.
-- [Django][django]: the python web framework with too many features.
+- [django][django]: the python web framework with too many features.
 - [lightweight-motion][lm]: lightweight RPi-ready motion detection for USB and HTTP(S) cameras.